-Recently I retweeted a link to an article about using the Note-taking feature in WORDsearch Bible Software (from WORDsearch Blog: http://bit.ly/1AZ7Edh).
+Recently I retweeted a link to an article about using the Bible study notes feature in WORDsearch Bible Software (from WORDsearch Blog: http://bit.ly/1AZ7Edh).
 My Tweet stated, “Most important feature in any bible study app”.
-I was describing the note-taking feature available in most Bible software.
+I was describing the Bible study note-taking feature available in most Bible software.

 Some people might argue against that statement.
 Isn’t search more important?
 Maybe including commentaries ranks ahead of notes.
 What about original language study?

-Fundamentally, other features like search, language study or displaying eBooks ranks ahead of note-taking in Bible study software, but no other key feature gets less attention from Bible study software publishers than note-taking.
+Fundamentally, other features like search, language study or displaying eBooks ranks ahead of note-taking in Bible study software.
+No other key feature gets less attention from Bible study software publishers than Bible study notes.
 Most offer some kind of notes, but they usually don’t include features like…

 - Automatic Bible reference hyperlinking